claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 - What's your favourite holiday destination?
 - [if all software developers] What was your first computer language?
 - What's the oldest piece of tech you still own?
+- If you could teach somebody one thing, what would it be?

 ## Getting to know each other